 - Our Procurement Policy helps us to consider issues around modern slavery and human trafficking with our supply chain. - We work with our principal suppliers to ensure that our approach to slavery and human trafficking is reflected in all our purchases of goods and services, and, so far as reasonably practicable, that neither we nor they are involved in any way, either directly or indirectly, in slavery and human trafficking.

-Head of Department for High Needs and Learning Support is responsible for:
+Head of Disability Services is responsible for:

 • Ensuring that students with appropriate evidence as per the Learning Support Policy have their support requirements assessed and met.